mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 .. image:: /images/filters/Krita-color-to-alpha.png
    :align: center

-Like Sai, you can quickly turn a black and white image to black and transparent with the :guilabel:`Filter: Color to Alpha` dialog under :menuselection:`Filters --> Colors --> Color to Alpha`.
+Like Sai, you can quickly turn a black and white image to black and transparent with the :guilabel:`Filter: Color to Alpha` dialog under :menuselection:`Filters --> Colors --> Color to Alpha...` menu item.

 Brush Settings
 ~~~~~~~~~~~~~~